Deleted Files from Your Flash Drive? What to Do First

 • Seek Professional Evaluation: Contact a reputable data recovery service like PITS Global.
 Explain that files were deleted.
 We can provide a safe assessment and outline recovery options and quotes.

-Realizing files have been deleted from a USB flash drive requires immediate and correct action.
-The single most vital step is to stop using the drive instantly to prevent the original data from being overwritten.
+Realizing that files have been deleted from a USB flash drive calls for immediate and precise action.
+The most important step is to stop using the drive right away to avoid overwriting recoverable data.

 Don't Let Data Loss Ruin Your Business